Your message has been sent. We will contact you shortly if your message requires a response.

 During your pet’s teeth cleaning, a dental technician will gently clean the surface of the teeth with an ultrasonic scaler that cleans using the vibration of sound waves and water.
 The waves push the water creating tiny scrubbing bubbles that implode on tooth surfaces and kill microbes as they separate plaque from the tooth structure.
 After scaling the teeth, the technician lightly buffs and polishes your pet’s teeth to complete their dental cleaning, then applies a sealant that helps prevent plaque build up for up to 2 weeks.

 After the cleaning, we will provide you with a comprehensive analysis of your pet’s oral health.
 You will receive at-home oral hygiene tips specific to your pet.
 Home dental care is critical to maintaining good oral hygiene in your pet, just as brushing is critical to our oral health.

 Some simple home hygiene tips are:

-Brushing your pet’s teeth as little as twice a week can cut down on 50-60% of tartar build-up.
+Brushing your pet’s teeth as little as 3 times a week can cut down on 50-60% of tartar build-up.